Open-closed Gromov-Witten invariants of 3-dimensional Calabi-Yau smooth toric DM stacks: Introduction

-Aganagic-Vafa \cite{AV00} introduce a class of Lagrangian submanifolds in smooth toric Calabi-Yau 3-folds, which are diffeomorphic to $S^1\times \bR^2$.
-By mirror symmetry, Aganagic-Vafa and Aganagic-Klemm-Vafa \cite{AV00, AKV02} relate genus zero open GW invariants (disk invariants) of a smooth toric Calabi-Yau 3-fold $X$ relative to such a Lagrangian submanifold $L$ to the classical Abel-Jacobi map of the mirror Calabi-Yau 3-fold $X^\vee$, which can be further related to the Abel-Jacobi map to the mirror curve of $X$.
+Aganagic-Vafa \cite{AV00} introduce a class of Lagrangian submanifolds in smooth semi-projective toric Calabi-Yau 3-folds, which are diffeomorphic to $S^1\times \bR^2$.
+By mirror symmetry, Aganagic-Vafa and Aganagic-Klemm-Vafa \cite{AV00, AKV02} relate genus-zero open GW invariants (disk invariants) of a smooth toric Calabi-Yau 3-fold $X$ relative to such a Lagrangian submanifold $L$ to the classical Abel-Jacobi map of the mirror Calabi-Yau 3-fold $\check{X}$, which can be further related to the Abel-Jacobi map to the mirror curve of $X$.
 This conjecture is proved in full generality in \cite{FL}.

-By the large $N$ duality, Aganagic-Klemm-Mari\~{n}o-Vafa propose the topological vertex \cite{AKMV}, an algorithm of computing all genera generating functions $F_{\beta',\mu_1, ..., \mu_h}(\lambda)$ of open Gromov-Witten invariants of $(X,L)$ obtained by fixing a topological type of the map (determined by the degree $\beta'\in H_2(X,L;\bZ)$ and winding numbers $\mu_1,\ldots, \mu_h\in H_1(L;\bZ)=\bZ$) and summing over the genus of the domain.
+By the large-$N$ duality, Aganagic-Klemm-Mari\~{n}o-Vafa propose the topological vertex \cite{AKMV}, an algorithm of computing all genera generating functions $F_{\beta',\mu_1, ..., \mu_h}$ of open GW invariants of $(X,L)$ obtained by fixing a topological type of the map (determined by the degree $\beta'\in H_2(X,L;\bZ)$ and winding numbers $\mu_1,\ldots, \mu_h\in H_1(L;\bZ)=\bZ$) and summing over the genus of the domain.
 The algorithm of the topological vertex is proved in full generality in \cite{MOOP}.

-Bouchard-Klemm-Mari\~{n}o-Pasquetti propose the remodeling conjecture \cite{BKMP1}, an algorithm of constructing the $B$-model topological open string amplitudes in all genera of $X^\vee$ following \cite{Mar}, using Eynard-Orantin's recursive relation from the theory of matrix models \cite{EO07}.
-Combined with the mirror symmetry prediction, this gives an algorithm of computing generating functions $F_{g,h}(Q,X_1,\ldots,X_h)$ of open Gromov-Witten invariants of $(X,L)$ obtained by fixing a topological type of the domain (determined by the genus $g$ and number $h$ of boundary circles) and summing over the topological types of the map.
-The remodeling conjecture is proved in full generality very recently \cite{EO12}.
+Bouchard-Klemm-Mari\~{n}o-Pasquetti propose the Remodeling Conjecture \cite{BKMP1}, an algorithm of constructing the B-model topological open string amplitudes in all genera of $\check{X}$ following \cite{Mar}, using Eynard-Orantin's topological recursion from the theory of matrix models \cite{EO07}.
+Combined with the mirror symmetry prediction, this gives an algorithm of computing generating functions $F_{g,h}$ of open GW invariants of $(X,L)$ obtained by fixing a topological type of the domain (determined by the genus $g$ and number $h$ of boundary circles) and summing over the topological types of the map.
+Eynard-Orantin study the Remodeling Conjecture for any smooth symplectic toric Calabi-Yau threefolds \cite{EO15}.